NEW VERSION

 ![]() |

-Once the pieces are well assembled and the glue is dry, cut the curves into quarters (for a cleaner result - see video) following the black lines of the pattern.
+Once the pieces are well assembled and the glue is dry, cut the curves in sections (for a cleaner result - see video) following the black lines of the pattern.

 11. Sew the case

-Sew all around about 3 mm from the edge.
+Sew all around approximately 3 mm from the edge.

-It is also possible to sew by hand, using a simplified stitch or a saddle stitch.
-Be sure to pierce the stitching holes with a 1 mm diameter punch in step 5.
+It is also possible to hand-sew, using a simplified stitch or saddle stitch.
+Be sure to punch the sewing holes with a 1 mm diameter punch at step 5.

-Or simply attach the two parts using T3 rivets.
-The locations of the Ø 3 mm holes are marked on the template.
+Or simply attach the two parts with T3 rivets.
+The Ø 3 mm hole locations are marked on the pattern.

 ![]() |